GDATASoftwareAG/nextcloud-gdata-antivirus/tests/integration/README.md

 # Integration Tests

 This directory contains PHPUnit integration tests.
+These tests verify the functionality of the G DATA Antivirus app by testing real HTTP requests and `php occ` interactions.

-## Prerequisites
+## How-to run

-How-to run:
+  1. In the project root
   1. Setup .env
-  2. make test
+  1. make test